adversarial-training-capstone-project/adversarial-training-capstone-project.github.io/_posts/2022-03-07-improving-robustness-via-adversarial-training.md

 ![Pedestrian Bounding Box](/assets/img/ped_box.png){: .mx-auto.d-block :}

+Adversarial training is then the process of incorporating adversarial examples within the training procedure of a model in order to build its robustness against corruption.

+# Our Proposal

+For our research, we will use adversarial training in the training procedure for the AVOD model and compare its results to other approaches in improving robustness as well as to the normally trained model.

 There are different approaches for adversarial training, but for our experiment, we will use Fast Gradient Sign Method (FGSM) as our strategy of finding the best perturbations.
 Additionally, given the structure of the AVOD model, we will be adding the perturbations to the feature maps, which are the transformations of the input data so that it can be passed through the deep fusion layers.

 ![AVOD Arch Addition](/assets/img/avod_arch_add.png){: .mx-auto.d-block :}

+## Fast Gradient Sign Method (FGSM)

 Usually, we focus on minimizing the loss to optimize the parameters of the model given the input and the correct labels.
 However, for creating adversarial examples, our goal is to maximize the loss to optimize the noise added to the input enough so that it is mislabeled.
 Through FGSM, we select an epsilon value that represents the maximum magnitude of delta and update the values of the input through adding the epsilon in the direction of the gradient descent for the parameters.
 Thus, for all the values in the input, we are either adding or subtracting a perturbation that we defined as epsilon but small enough to where the changes to the image are unrecognizable.

 ![FGSM Summary](/assets/img/fgsm_summary.png){: .mx-auto.d-block :}

-Overall, we are solving for the following optimization problem where we optimize the input to find the maximum loss given a perturbation that is constrained to our epsilon value, but then optimizing the model parameters to minimize the overall loss in order to build its robustness.
+**Overall, we are solving for the following optimization problem where we optimize the input to find the maximum loss given a perturbation that is constrained to our epsilon value, but then optimizing the model parameters to minimize the overall loss in order to build its robustness.**

 ![Big Picture](/assets/img/overall_proc.png){: .mx-auto.d-block :}